Table of Content

 Updating Glossaries

-Whenever the glossary in Transifex changes, perform the following steps in order to update the Glossary in Amazon Web Services:
+Whenever the glossary in Transifex changes, perform the following steps to update the Glossary in Amazon Web Services:

 1. Click on the "Update glossary" Link as seen below: